pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 If you want to learn MongoDB with mongoose, learning by testing is just for you.
-In this blog post, I talk about how to install ts-jest , how to create models and fake data using typescript and fakerjs, and how to use jest to test them.
+In this blog post, I talk about how to install ts-jest , how to create models and fake data using typescript and @faker-js/faker, and how to use jest to test them.

 # Why testing is important ?